Part of our premium wool collection of stair treads! An elegant but affordable alternative to a complete professional runner installation.

 We start with this awesome Wool carpet, cut it down to the correct tread size, seam the boarders and then permanently attach our rigid edge.

-The standard size is made for a 10″ deep tread 27″ wide, but you can be upgraded to 31″ wide or 35″ wide — or we can make any custom size you may need!
+The standard size is made for a 10″ deep tread 24″ wide, but you can upgrade to 27″ wide, 31″ wide or 35″ wide — or we can make any custom size you may need!
 As shown in our Shop and in the last two pics (of a different style), the stair tread is permanently attached to a rigid bullnose piece so that when installed it will stay nicely wrapped around your stair tread.
 Other manufacturers use combinations of tape or glue, and hope that your tread will stay wrapped around the end of your stair tread.
 Not these. treads have a pressure sensitive material that keeps the tread in place and a strong, rigid bullnose edge that keeps the wrap-around in place.

 Go to http://www.woolsnz.com/#wnzlink for information on Wools of New Zealand or scroll down and keep reading:

 Wool has some amazing features built in by nature…

 Wool textiles act as a natural air filter, trapping allergens such as dust and pollen and keeping them out of the breathing zone